True Spies Episode 39: The Money Spy

 NARRATOR: You’re in an airport.
 Security is, naturally, very tight.
 When passport control calls their supervisor, it’s rarely good news.
 All Janosh could do was watch as the supervisor entered the booth.

-JANOSH NEUMANN: He checked something in the system and then he looked at me again, just took the passport from the booth and said, are you a exchange student?
+JANOSH NEUMANN: He checked something in the system and then he looked at me again, just took the passport from the booth, and said: ‘Are you an exchange student?’